-In early August they did a short tour of the Northwest with Big Boy Groves, but it looks like they went with Big Jay McNeely instead.
+In early August they were supposed to do a short tour of the Northwest with Big Boy Groves, but it looks like they went with Big Jay McNeely instead.
 They got back in time to record four more sides for Mercury on August 26th: "My Troubles Are Not At An End" (Curtis), "Devil That I See" (Dexter and Cleve), "Promises, Promises, Promises" (Dexter), and "She's Gone, Gone" (Curtis).
 "Devil" and "Promises" were issued a few days later and were reviewed the week of September 24th along with the Dreamers' "Tears In My Eyes," the Striders' "Hesitating Fool," the Counts' "I Need You Tonight," the Sparks Of Rhythm's "Don't Love You Anymore" (with Jimmy Jones on lead), the Calvanes' "Don't Take Your Love From Me," and the Keynotes' "Suddenly."

-On November 11, 1955,the Penguins played the Moulin Rouge in Las Vegas for a week, along with Les Brown And His Band Of Renown.
+At the end of September 1955, the Penguins played the Moulin Rouge in Las Vegas for a week, along with Les Brown And His Band Of Renown.
 They then rushed back to Los Angeles for another Mercury session (on November 12th) at which they recorded two Christmas songs: "A Christmas Prayer" (Cleve) and "Jingle Jangle" (Curtis), which were released that same month.

-Later in November, they did a Hunter Hancock show at L.A.'s Paramount Theater along with Dinah Washington, Big Jay McNeely, the Colts, the Platters, and Joe Houston.
+A few days later, they did a Hunter Hancock show at L.A.'s Paramount Theater along with Dinah Washington, Big Jay McNeely, the Colts, the Platters, and Joe Houston.
 Of course, while they were in town, they got to appear on Hunter's Rhythm and Bluesville TV show.
 Busy the Penguins were: on November 25, they began another week at the Apollo Theater, this time with the Moonglows, Choker Campbell, Al Jackson, and the Collegians.

 In January 1956, Mercury released "My Troubles Are Not At An End" and "She's Gone Gone."
 They were reviewed the week of February 11, along with Ray Charles' "Drown In My Own Tears," the Colts' "Sweet Sixteen," the Sounds' "Sweet Sixteen," and the Wrens' "C'est La Vie."